 Member Assistance Program

-Our partnership with the Crossroads Counseling Center provides a Christian-based counseling experience.
+Our partnership with both Crossroads Counseling Center and Pastoral Counseling Center of Palmetto Health Baptist provides a Christian-based counseling experience.
 When life's challenges become too heavy to carry alone, SGPC provides five FREE sessions with a licensed, professional counselor for our members.
 Please know that this is a confidential program.
 All counselors are licensed and hold a masters degree or higher educational experiences.

 *Please note that it is a service available to only active church members and staff members.
-Church members and staff members may call Crossroads Counseling confidentially to schedule an appointment to meet with a counselor (803.808.1800).
+Church members and staff members may call Crossroads Counseling or Palmetto Health Baptist confidentially to schedule an appointment to meet with a counselor.
 Please identify yourself as a member/staff member of Saxe Gotha Presbyterian Church when you call.

 Prayer Shawl Ministry